shunyeka-spl/terraform-provider-autobotai/docs/bot_building_block/resource_fetcher.md

-# Instruction for how to create a Fetcher
+# Guidance on Creating a Fetcher

 ---
     page_title: "autobotai_fetcher"
-description: |-
-  Provides to create an autobotAI Fetcher
+    description: Enables the creation of an autobotAI Fetcher.
 ---

-# Resource `autobotai_fetcher`
+## Resource `autobotai_fetcher`
- Provides to create an autobotAI Fetcher
+ Discover how to set up an autobotAI Fetcher

-## Required things
+## Prerequisites
 1. apikey and url
 2. name, clients,code,integration_type

 ## Steps
-1. Create terraform "main.tf" inside "example/bot_building_block/fetcher" folder for autobotAI Fetcher, create the file if not  exists and add the following values:
+1. Generate a Terraform file named "main.tf" within the "example/bot_building_block/fetcher" directory to create an autobotAI Fetcher.
+If the file does not exist, create it, and include the following content:
     ## Example Usage
     ```
     resource "autobotai_fetcher" "fetcher" {